jshou/sunglasses/README.md

 Author: Joshua S. Hou

-Tints webpages so it doesn't hurt your eyes
+Sunglasses is a Google Chrome extension that tints webpages so it doesn't hurt your eyes.

-Opacity set in settings popup, which is displayed by clicking "hello" icon in top right.
-Clicking the save button pushes the opacity info to all tabs.
+Click the sunglasses icon in the top right of your browser to change browser-wide tint.
+Ctrl+Shift+8 and 9 work too!

 All icons designed by Caleb Hou.